🎨 Top considerations for the color matching process

 We’ll now look at the role of CMYK in the design process.

-CMYK vs. PMS
+Distinguishing between CMYK and PMS

 As designers, we know this is a standard question, but we see a lot of confusion from business owners who don’t quite know the details, so we thought we’d demystify this question!

 CMYK stands for cyan, magenta, yellow and black.
 You’ll typically see this at your office or home printer, you have even replaced the CMYK ink cartridges yourself.
 PMS stands for the Pantone Matching System, discussed above.

 When you’re printing packaging and logos, the colors you are thinking might not be the colors the designers have in mind.

 For example, you could provide a PMS color that you have picked, but if it is not specified that it’s chosen from the PMS system, the designers could try to use the CMYK equivalent, this is also true the other way around.

 That is why it’s vital to get this question established from the start before printing anything!

 By specifying the color system you have picked your colors from, you’ll be able to ensure accurate results every time.